 The wiring to the heater and electronics has been kept separate to allow the user to choose whether to power the heater when power is restricted, such as with solar power, or if the heater is not needed in hot climates.
 But if there is mist or water vapour condensing on the window of the transmitter or receiver, then the window heater can reduce or stop this (but will not get rid of any fog of course).
 The transmitter heater power is controlled proportional to temperature, and the receiver heater can be programmed to come on at a chosen time in the day or all the time, at a programmable temperature.
 The default for the receiver is to turn on the heater as needed to maintain 18 °C, all day.

 2.5.2 Transmitter signal output connector

-The transmitter is provided with a 4-pin plug for signal outputs (for diagnostic purposes), fitted to a 10 meter long yellow cable that is terminated in tinned wires.
+The transmitter is provided with a 4-pin socket for test signal outputs (for diagnostic purposes).